North Korea prepares to dismantle nuclear test site

 There has been speculation that the closing of the site is merely a bit of geopolitical stagecraft since it has already been so badly damaged.

-Technical experts have not been invited to the decommissioning of the site, raising further questions as to whether the gesture is for show.
+Technical experts have not been invited to the decommissioning of the site, raising further questions whether the gesture is for show.

 Some observers still see the site's closing as a step forward.